nipype/pydra/docs/input_spec.rst

 In order to create an input definition, a new `SpecInfo` object has to be created.
-The field `name` specifies the type of the spec and it should be always "Input" for the input definition.
+The field `name` specifies the type of the definition and it should be always "Input" for the input definition.
 The field `bases` specifies the "base definition" you want to use (can think about it as a `parent class`) and it will usually contains `ShellDef` only, unless you want to build on top of